facebook twitter YouTube Blog

 Regardless of whether a drug is the subject of current class action or individual lawsuits, anyone who suffers adverse effects from prescription or over-the-counter medication needs to explore available legal options.
 Georgia dangerous drugs lawyer Kenneth S. Nugent, P.C. has the experience needed to pursue compensation from drug manufacturers whose products cause injury or death.

 If you have been taking medication and experience side effects—or if a loved one dies in connection with medication—you need experienced legal support to pursue full and fair compensation.
 A free case review with our Atlanta dangerous drug attorneys can help determine the extent of your injuries and your claim.
-Simply contact Kenneth S. Nugent, P.C. online, click on Chat Live, or call us toll free at 1-888-579-1790.
+Click the chat bubble to send us a message or call us toll free at 770-820-0711.